When you purchase through links on our site, we may earn a commission. Here’s how it works.

 We recommend Now Foods 100% Pure Lavender Oil –

 Brewer’s yeast is a non-toxic solution for treating your dog for fleas directly.
-In fact, natural living experts claim that one small tablet or spoonful of Brewer’s yeast added to your dog’s food will make him taste repulsive to fleas.
-When using this natural control it is important to check with your veterinarian to find out the correct dosage because it varies based on the weight of the dog.
+In fact, natural living experts claim that one small tablet or a spoonful of Brewer’s yeast added to your dog’s food will make him taste repulsive to fleas.
+When using this natural control, it is important to check with your veterinarian to find out the correct dosage because it varies based on the weight of the dog.

 We recommend Four Paws Brewers Yeast Tablets –